Berklee College of Music: Berklee School of Music (1954–1970)

 Berklee awarded its first bachelor of music degrees in 1966.
 Members of the first graduating class to receive degrees included Alf Clausen, Stephen Gould and Michael Rendish.
 Gould taught film scoring at Berklee and became the program director for the Educational Leadership PhD program at Lesley University.
 During the 1960s, the Berklee curriculum began to reflect new developments in popular music, such the rise of rock and roll, soul and funk, and jazz-rock fusion.
 In 1962, Berklee offered the first college-level instrumental major for guitar.
 The guitar department began with nine students, and developed into the largest instrumental major at the college.
 Guitarist Jack Petersen accepted an invitation by Berk to design and chair the first formal guitar curriculum.
 Berk discovered Petersen through his affiliation with the Stan Kenton Band Clinics.
 Trombonist Phil Wilson joined the faculty in 1965.
 His student ensemble, the Dues Band, helped introduce contemporary popular music into the ensemble curriculum, and later as the Rainbow Band, performed world music and jazz fusions.
 In 1969, courses in rock and popular music were added to the curriculum, the first to be offered at the college level.
 The first college course on jingle writing was also offered in 1969.
+Between 1968 and 1969, enrollment of women "jumped from 11 to 44," and by 1970 total enrollment had reached 1000, with 80 of them being international students.